Starry Night Over the Rhône: Genesis

 Van Gogh announced and described this composition in a letter to his brother Theo:

 In reality, the view depicted in the painting faces away from Ursa Major, which is to the north.
 The foreground indicates heavy rework, wet-in-wet, as soon as the first state was finished.
 The letter sketches executed at this time probably are based on the original composition.

 Colours of the night

 The challenge of painting at night intrigued van Gogh.
 The vantage point he chose for Starry Night allowed him to capture the reflections of the gas lighting in Arles across the glimmering blue water of the Rhône.
 In the foreground, two lovers stroll by the banks of the river.

 Depicting colour was of great importance to Vincent; in letters to his brother, Theo, he often described objects in his paintings in terms of colour.
 His night paintings, including Starry Night, emphasize the importance he placed on capturing the sparkling colors of the night sky and of the artificial lighting that was new to the era.

+The Great Bear

+In September 1888, when Vincent van Gogh painted this picture on the banks of the Rhône, he saw the city of Arles looking south-west.
+The Great Bear will never be visible in that direction.
+On the other hand, he only had to turn his head to the north to see the constellation in exactly the position depicted.
+This painting is therefore an assemblage of a terrestrial plane and a celestial plane.

+The Star Flowers

+In 1888, when he painted the night sky, the stars resemble flowers.
+By the time he painted The Starry Night in 1889, his technique has evolved, the brightness of the stars being symbolized by concentric dotted circles.